Stetsed/stetsed-guides/content/posts/Framework-Power-Tuning.md

 5. If you are running wayland start firefox with the enviroment variable set "MOZ_ENABLE_WAYLAND" to 1.

 Using GPU Acceleration before adding TLP dropped usage from about 15-20w to 10-13w.

+* Note: For Fedora you will need to do some extra steps to get it working look at the [Wiki](https://fedoraproject.org/wiki/Firefox_Hardware_acceleration).

 ## Other Optimizations